markuswissinger/ducktestpy/doc/doc.rst

 Python source code can be augmented by type hints.
-These are useful for the human reader as well as static code analysers. ducktest is a command line tool to generate type hints.
+These are useful for the human reader as well as static code analysers. ducktest is a tool to generate type hints.

-Since Python is a dynamically typed language, its source code is quite immune to static code analysers.
-Python programs are best analysed at runtime.

-Unit tests are meant to explain how your code should be used.
-At runtime, good tests contain all (or at least most of the) information about the types used in your code.
-Manually writing type hints is a form of duplication.
+Unit tests should explain how to use your code.
+Good tests contain a lot of information about the types used in your code.
+Tests written with ducktest in mind contain as much information as designated type hints.
+Writing independent type hints is a form of duplication.

-So, it seems quite natural to examine the unit tests at runtime, extract type information and use it for type hints. ducktest does exactly that.
-It executes unit tests and collects the types of *method parameters* and *return values* of methods called in the process.
+ducktest executes unit tests and collects the types of *method parameters* and *return values* of methods called in the process.
 Then ducktest writes that information into the :type and :rtype tags of the corresponding method docstrings.

-Other output formats are bound to follow.
+The sphinx notation has its limits, other output formats are bound to follow.

 use cases